Margaret Brennan: George H. W. Bush's Leadership

 Play Video View Fees

-Margaret Brennan is moderator of CBS News premiere Sunday public affairs program Face the Nation.
-In addition, she also serves as CBS News' senior foreign affairs correspondent and contributes to all broadcasts.
+Margaret Brennan is moderator of CBS News’ premier Sunday public affairs program Face the Nation with Margaret Brennan.
+The second-ever woman to host the venerable CBS News broadcast, she also serves as the network’s chief foreign affairs correspondent based in Washington, D.C. and contributes to all broadcasts and platforms.

-Brennan’s news making interviews and reporting have earned her a reputation as a tough but fair questioner with a range of expertise that includes domestic politics, foreign affairs and economic news.
+Brennan’s nuanced coverage on pressing issues and news-making interviews have earned her a reputation as a tough but fair questioner with a range of expertise that includes domestic politics, foreign affairs, national security, and economic news.
 Exclusively represented for lectures by Leading Authorities speakers bureau, she delivers a captivating view of the biggest stories driving our 24-hour news cycle and how they impact audiences’ lives.
-Since joining CBS News, Brennan has conducted numerous interviews with newsmakers including President Donald Trump, Vice President Mike Pence, Speaker Nancy Pelosi, Secretaries of State Pompeo, Rex Tillerson, John Kerry and Hillary Clinton.
+Since joining CBS News, Brennan has conducted numerous interviews with world leaders, politicians, policy makers, and newsmakers including Presidents Joe Biden and Donald Trump, U.K Prime Minister Boris Johnson, French President Emmanuel Macron, and House Speaker Nancy Pelosi.
 The list also includes many presidential hopefuls as well as heads of state in Iraq and South Korea.

-Brennan has been reporting on politics, international affairs, and global markets since 2002.
-She anchored a daily broadcast for Bloomberg Television.
-Before that she was a correspondent at CNBC with a focus on the consumer during the 2008 financial crisis.
+Bringing a wealth of reporting experience to the Face the Nation moderator chair that sets her and the broadcast apart, Brennan has been reporting on politics, international affairs, and global markets since 2002.
+Prior to CBS News, she anchored and reported for Bloomberg Television around the globe.
+Before that, she was a correspondent at CNBC with a focus on the consumer during the 2008 financial crisis.
 She also contributed to various NBC News programs.
-Brennan began her career as an award-winning producer for CNBC's Wall $treet Week with Louis Rukeyser.
+Brennan began her career as an award-winning producer for CNBC’s Wall Street Week with Louis Rukeyser.

-Brennan is a member at the Council on Foreign Relations and sits on the Advisory Board for the University of Virginia School of Politics.
+Brennan is a member of the Council on Foreign Relations and the Gridiron Club, and sits on the advisory board for the University of Virginia School of Politics and the Smurfit School of Business.

-Brennan graduated with highest distinction from the University of Virginia in 2002, where she earned a Bachelor's degree in Foreign Affairs and Middle East Studies with a minor in Arabic.
+She graduated with highest distinction from the University of Virginia in 2002, where she earned a bachelor’s degree in foreign affairs and Middle East studies with a minor in Arabic.
 As a Fulbright-Hays Scholar, she studied Arabic at Yarmouk University in Irbid, Jordan.
 She is also the recipient of an honorary doctor of letters degree from Niagara University.

 Political Outlook & News Of The Day.
 Margaret Brennan draws on her extensive experience as a moderator and journalist to provide audiences with a fast-paced, captivating overview of the biggest stories driving our 24-hour news cycle and how they’ll play out in the coming months and years.
 Intent at bridging the gap between the local and the global, Brennan draws parallels between domestic and foreign stories.
 Focused on providing only fact and no opinion, Brennan helps audiences make connections between the stories of the day and the impact they’ll have on their individual lives without taking sides.
 Brennan leaves audiences feeling smarter and with a better grasp of the breaking news shaping Washington, our country, and the world.